rafaelorozco/rafaelorozco.github.io/_pages/about.md

 ### Recent News

+* October, 2024: Submitted our first paper of our monitoring system for CO2 sequestraion [AN UNCERTAINTY-AWARE DIGITAL SHADOW FOR
+UNDERGROUND MULTIMODAL CO2 STORAGE MONITORING](https://arxiv.org/pdf/2410.01218v1).

+* September, 2024: Presented various technical aspects of our CO2 sequestration digital twin at the [Gatech Mathematics and Applications Portal (MAP) seminar](https://sites.gatech.edu/gtmap/).

 * August, 2024: First and co-author of various posters/talks at IMAGE 2024!
 Including [“BEACON: Bayesian Experimental design Acceleration with Conditional Normalizing flows - a case study in optimal monitor well placement for CO2 sequestration”](https://arxiv.org/pdf/2404.00075) among others.

 * June, 2024: [InvertibleNetworks.jl: A Julia package for scalable normalizing flows](https://joss.theoj.org/papers/10.21105/joss.06554) was published in Journal of Open Source Software!